 I do.
 More detailed, more information about rewards, social proof, better images.
-Basically I crafted the Kickstarter campaign page as if it was a product itself and it worked.
+Basically, I crafted the Kickstarter campaign page as if it were a product itself and it worked.

 I priced the rewards slightly higher this time.
 With Aircraft, I didn’t account (as much as I should have) for the high cost of postage.
 The base reward that I knew everyone would want would be the print itself.

 Last time I priced this reward at $45, whereas this time I had an early bird special for numbered editions 20-119 for $49.
 This was limited to 100 backers who would get both a price discount and an earlier numbered edition.

 By limiting this reward level, I’m building scarcity and people are more likely to back earlier.
 This reward alone accounted for 13% of the final raised amount, or $5,913, and almost the entire funding goal.